 If you’re thinking about adoption, there are a few things you need to understand:

 Depending on the type of adoption you choose, you can maintain a relationship with your child!
-Open and semi-open adoption allows the birth mother to continue to communicate with her child and the adoptive family after the adoption has been completed[4]
+Open and semi-open adoption allows the birth mother to have varying degrees of communication with her child and the adoptive family after the adoption has been completed.[6]

 What if I Want to Remain Anonymous?